 The instruction breakpoint causes the debugger to halt program execution each time the target program attempts to execute an instruction at the specified memory location(s).
 The debugger halts program execution before the program executes the instruction at the breakpoint address.
 If you specify a range, the debugger sets breakpoints on the first byte of each instruction within the specified range.
 Set breakpoints are marked with asterisks "" in the code window.
 In the high-level mode, dots "." show the source lines associated with a breakpoint.
 Instruction breakpoints are implemented using the emulator's software breakpoint capability.
 You can set at least 32 software breakpoints.
 If your HP 64700 firmware version is 4.0 or later, there is no limit on the number of breakpoints you can set.
-Breakpoints are implemented by replacing the program opcode with a BKPT instruction.
-Executing the BKPT instruction causes program control to be transferred to the emulation monitor, stopping the program.
-Because a BKPT instruction must replace the instruction at a memory location, software breakpoints can only be set in: Emulation RAM.
+Breakpoints are implemented by replacing the program opcode with a TRAP instruction.
+Executing the TRAP instruction causes program control to be transferred to the emulation monitor, stopping the program.
+Because a TRAP instruction must replace the instruction at a memory location, software breakpoints can only be set in: Emulation RAM.
 Emulation ROM.
 Target system RAM.
 Software breakpoints cannot be set in target ROM.
 Software breakpoints cannot be used to detect data accesses.
 Note Setting an instruction breakpoint in a memory area mapped as emulation ROM is allowed because the debugger can write to emulation ROM addresses.
-Setting an instruction breakpoint will fail if the BKPT opcode is not successfully written at the specified address.
-This precludes setting an instruction breakpoint in an area of target memory made up of ROM chips or in a guarded memory area.
-Note The default setting of the debugger option Align_Bp (align breakpoint) is oFF .
+Setting an instruction breakpoint in a memory area mapped as target ROM is allowed if you answer no to the configuration question Break processor on write to ROM ?.
+The breakpoint will be recorded in the breakpoint window.
+However, if the target memory area is made up of ROM chips in the specified memory area, the TRAP instruction cannot be written to memory.
+Therefore, the breakpoint will never be executed.
+If you answer yes to the configuration question Break processor on write to ROM ?, you are not permitted to set breakpoints in areas mapped as target ROM.

+NoteThe default setting of the debugger option Align\Bp (align breakpoint) is oFF.
 Setting the option to On causes breakpoints to be aligned based on the assembly language instructions found in memory at the time the breakpoints are set.
 If multiple breakpoints exist in the same program area, their alignment may be incorrect.
-Make sure the Align_Bp option is set to oFF to prevent breakpoint alignment problems.
+Make sure the Align\Bp option is set to oFF to prevent breakpoint alignment problems.
 See the "Configuring the Debugger" chapter for more information.